Pi Ui-yeon

 · Age: 22

-· Occupation: No specific occupation, but does anything that makes money.
-Has tried everything from short-term part-time jobs to less-than-legal activities.
+· Occupation: No specific job, but does anything that pays.
+From short-term part-time jobs to less-than-legal work, he's done it all.
 Will do anything for money.

 · Gender: Male